 An open-ended investment company does not have ordinary share capital that would allow it to be a subsidiary for the purposes of the code.
 From 1 April 2006 (when SI2006/964) came into force it is not possible for an OEIC to be the principal company of a chargeable gains group (SI2006/964 Regulation 107).
 Please see CG45173 for further guidance and CTM48250 for the reasons why an OEIC does not have ordinary share capital.
 The regulations also put beyond doubt that an OEIC does not have ordinary share capital (SI2006/964 Regulation 94(5)).

 You should seek advice from CAR Capital Gains (Solihull) if it is maintained (at any time) that an AIF is a member of a chargeable gains group.

+Previous page

+Next page